Cover of The Philosophical Writings of Descartes, Volume I

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Philosophical Writings of Descartes, Volume I:
+The most popular highlights from The Philosophical Writings of Descartes, Volume I, saved by readers on Screvi.

 So far, I have been a spectator in this theatre which is the world, but I am now about to mount the stage, and I come forward masked.